Subcontracts and Multiparty Arbitration in Construction Disputes

 75 BLR 55.

 City & General (Holborn) v.
 AYH Plc EWHC 2494 (TCC).

-Sub-Clause (20.1) of the FIDIC General Conditions and Sub-Clause (20.2) of FIDIC Conditions of Sub-Contracts for Construction of 2011.
+Sub-Clauses 20.1 and 20.2 of the 2017 FIDIC Conditions of Contract for Construction and Sub-Clause 20.2 of FIDIC Conditions of Sub-Contracts for Construction of 2011.

 Christopher Seppälä, Presentation in the Milan Chamber of Arbitration Annual Conference, 1 December 2011.